-On these pages we have compiled some information which is essential for any doctor working with mistletoe.
+On these pages we have compiled some information which is important for doctor's working with mistletoe.
 How to start mistletoe therapy and adapt it to the course of the patient's disease, as well as further advice on its application can be found on the website anthromedics.de.

 All information regarding the use of mistletoe therapy in various tumour entities can be found in the section Clinical Studies and Case Reports.

-In Germany, the subcutaneous application of mistletoe is approved for adults.
+In Germany, the subcutaneous application of mistletoeextracts is approved for adults.
 In accordance with the anthroposophic therapeutic concept and on the basis of the manufacturers' respective summary of product characteristics (SmPC), anthroposophic mistletoe therapy provides oncological patients with a "stimulation of formative and integrative forces to dissolve and reintegrate autonomous growth processes, e.g. in malignant tumour diseases, also with accompanying disorders of the haematopoietic organs; in benign tumour diseases; in defined precancerous lesions and for the prevention of recurrence after surgery" [1, 2, 3, 4].
 This includes the application in all solid tumour entities and in all stages of disease.

 The mistletoe preparations AbnobaVISCUM®, Helixor®, Iscador® and Iscucin® being produced according to anthroposophic principles are the most frequently prescribed preparations representing total plant extracts.